JetBrains/kotlin/docs/swift-export/README.md

 > ❗️ (Yep, again) Swift export is far even from Alpha state at the moment.
 > We are working hard to make it feature-complete and stable.

+### Sample project

+[swift-export-sample](https://github.com/Kotlin/swift-export-sample) provides an example of using Swift export in a typical KMP project.

+### Kotlin Playground

+You can [play](https://pl.kotl.in/mT89eWpvD) with Swift export at the Kotlin playground to get familiar with the Swift API it generates.

+A few notes:
+* Playground implementation inserts `stub()` in functions instead of compiler bridges to make the generated API a bit cleaner.
+* It takes a bit of time to include the latest changes from Swift export on Playground.

 ### Separate artifacts

 You can play with Swift export without KGP.
 Note that it might be a bit tricky at the moment: